ncfavier/glam/README.md

   ```
   Again, this would not be allowed, because `a` and `b` have the potentially non-constant types `a` and `b`.

-We solve these two problems simultaneously by introducing (environment-dependent) notions of **constant terms** and **constantly bound variables**, defined as follows:
+We solve these two problems simultaneously by introducing (environment-dependent) notions of **boxable terms** and **boxed variables**, defined as follows:
-- A term is constant if each of its free variables is either constantly bound or has a constant type.
+- A term is boxable if each of its free variables is either boxed or has a constant type.
-- A variable that is `let`-bound to a constant term is constantly bound (this includes top-level bindings; as a consequence, all top-level bound variables are constantly bound).
-Similarly, a variable bound in a `case` expression from matching on a constant term is constantly bound.
+- A variable that is `let`-bound to a boxable term is automatically boxed (this includes top-level bindings; as a consequence, all top-level bound variables are boxed).
+Similarly, a variable bound in a `case` expression from matching on a boxable term is boxed.

-The `box t` and `prev t` constructs require `t` to be a constant term.
+The `box t` and `prev t` constructs require `t` to be boxable.
 This makes the examples above type-check as expected.

 ## Bugs and future work